 To maintain accreditation, the clinical psychology program submits an annual report summarizing the year's activities with respect to accreditation criteria.
 Every seven to ten years the program undertakes a more detailed self-study followed by a site visit from an accreditation team.
 The last site visit was conducted in Fall, 2018.
-The Clinical Program was granted the full 10 years of accreditation.
-Our next self-study will be due in 2027, with a site visit occurring in 2028.
-Students contribute information to annual reports submitted to the American Psychological Association and are asked to participate in ongoing program evaluation.
+Students contribute information to the annual report submitted to the American Psychological Association and are asked to participate in ongoing program evaluation.
 The program's annual reports, the accreditation report, and related materials are available for inspection to matriculated students from the Director of Clinical Training.

-Commission on Accreditation

-Office of Program Consultation and Accreditation

-American Psychological Association

-750 First Street, NE

-Washington, DC 20002-4242
+Commission on Accreditation Office of Program Consultation and Accreditation American Psychological Association 750 First Street, NE Washington, DC 20002-4242